-9 Section 186E(1) of the Fisheries Act requires me to, within 20 working days after receiving a request for an aquaculture decision from a regional council, make a determination or reservation (or one or more of them in relation to different parts of the area to which the request relates).
+- Section 186E(1) of the Fisheries Act requires me to, within 20 working days after receiving a request for an aquaculture decision from a regional council, make a determination or reservation (or one or more of them in relation to different parts of the area to which the request relates). - 11 A 'determination' is a decision that I am satisfied that the aquaculture activities authorised by the coastal permit will not have an undue adverse effect on fishing.
+A

-10 A 'determination' is a decision that I am satisfied that the aquaculture activities authorised by the coastal permit will not have an undue adverse effect on fishing.
-A 'reservation' is a decision that I am not satisfied that the aquaculture activities authorised by the coastal permit will not have an undue adverse effect on fishing.
+Sourced from the decision on coastal permit application U130769.

+'reservation' is a decision that I am not satisfied that the aquaculture activities authorised by the coastal permit will not have an undue adverse effect on fishing.
-11 If I make a reservation, I am required to specify whether the reservation relates to customary, recreational or commercial fishing or a combination of them.
-If the reservation relates to commercial fishing, I must specify the stocks and area concerned-section 186H(4).

-12 Section 186C of the Fisheries Act defines "adverse effect," in relation to fishing, as restricting access for fishing or displacing fishing.
+- 12 If I make a reservation, I am required to specify whether the reservation relates to customary, recreational or commercial fishing or a combination of them.
+If the reservation relates to commercial fishing, I must specify the stocks and area concerned-section 186H(4). - Section 186C of the Fisheries Act defines "adverse effect," in relation to fishing, as restricting access for fishing or displacing fishing.
 An "undue adverse effect" is not defined.
 However, the ordinary meaning of "undue" is an effect that is unjustified or unwarranted in the circumstances.
-For the purpose of my decision under section 186E, an undue adverse effect will mean the significance of the effect on restricting access for fishing, displacing fishing or increasing the cost of fishing is unjustified or unwarranted in the circumstances.

-13 Section 186E(3) of the Fisheries $Act^3$ requires me, in making an aquaculture decision, to have regard to any:

-- (a) information held by the Ministry for Primary Industries; and - (b) information supplied, or submissions made, to the Director-General under section 186D(1) or (3) by: - i. an applicant for or holder of the coastal permit; - ii. any fisher whose interests may be affected; - iii. persons or organisations that the Director-General considers represent the classes of persons who have customary, commercial or recreational fishing interests that may be affected by the granting of the coastal permit or change to, or cancellation of, the conditions of the coastal permit; and - (c) information that is forwarded by the regional council; and - (d) any other information that the Director-General has requested and obtained.

-14 Section 186F of the Fisheries Act specifies an order of processing that must be followed in making aquaculture decisions.
+For the purpose of my decision under section 186E, an undue adverse effect will mean the significance of the effect on restricting access for fishing, displacing fishing or increasing the cost of fishing is unjustified or unwarranted in the circumstances. - 14 Section 186E(3) of the Fisheries Act4 requires me, in making an aquaculture decision, to have regard to any: - (a) information held by the Ministry for Primary Industries; and - (b) information supplied, or submissions made, to the Director-General under section 186D(1) or (3) by: - i. an applicant for or holder of the coastal permit; - ii. any fisher whose interests may be affected; - iii. persons or organisations that the Director-General considers represent the classes of persons who have customary, commercial or recreational fishing interests that may be affected by the granting of the coastal permit or change to, or cancellation of, the conditions of the coastal permit; and - (c) information that is forwarded by the regional council; and - (d) any other information that the Director-General has requested and obtained. - Section 186F of the Fisheries Act specifies an order of processing that must be followed in making aquaculture decisions.
 But section 186F(5) allows aquaculture decisions to be made in a different order from that specified if I am satisfied that in making an aquaculture decision out of order it will not have an adverse effect on any other aquaculture decision that has been requested.
-I am so satisfied in this case.
+I am so satisfied in this case. - Section 186GB(1) of the Fisheries Act specifies the only matters I must have regard to when making an aquaculture decision.
+These matters are as follows: - (a) the location of the area that the coastal permit relates to in relation to areas in which fishing is carried out;

-&lt;sup>3 Section 186E(3)(a) of the Fisheries Act refers to the 'Ministry of Fisheries' which is now the Ministry for Primary Industries.
+Section 186E(3)(a) of the Fisheries Act refers to the 'Ministry of Fisheries' which is now the Ministry for Primary Industries.
 Section 186E(3)(b) and (d) refers to the 'chief executive' who is now the director-general.